Finding Work-Life Balance as a Mobile Veterinarian

 Written by: Dr. Tammy Powell, DVM

-In-House Pancreatic Lipase Immunoreactivity (PLI) Tests: Are They Worth It
+In-House Pancreatic Lipase Immunoreactivity (PLI) Tests.

 Pancreatitis is a disease that’s common in both dogs and cats.
 But despite its prevalence and its potential seriousness, unfortunately, the condition is often not straightforward to diagnose.